Title: | Minimalist Async Evaluation Framework for R |

 tools::SIGINT

-sends explicit exit instructions to all connected daemons.
+signals to all connected daemons.

 Set ‘daemons’ or persistent background processes to receive